hclimente/hclimente.github.io/_posts/2024-02-11-python-basics.md

   sidebar: left
 ---

-# Basic properties and concepts
+Let's start by defining some of Python's essential qualities as a programming language.

-## Python is dynamically typed
+# Python is dynamically typed

-A language is statically typed when variables have types, i.e., the type of the variables are checked before execution (usually at compilation).
-In contrast, in dynamycally typed languages variable names don't have types, runtime values (objects) do, i.e., the variable types are checked during execution.
+A language is **statically typed** when variables have types, i.e., the type of the variables are checked before execution (usually at compilation).
+In contrast, in **dynamically typed** languages variable names do not have types, runtime values (objects) do, i.e., the variable types are checked during execution.
+Python belongs to the second class.

-## (C)Python is interpreted
+# (C)Python is interpreted

 It is often said that whether a language is compiled or interpreted is an "implementation detail".
 That is, we should separate Python, the programming language itself, from its specific implementation (like [CPython](https://github.com/python/cpython), [IronPython](https://ironpython.net/) or [PyPy](https://www.pypy.org/)).
-Nonetheless, the most popular implementations, indeed, behave like interpreters.
-More specifically, they execute code in two steps:
+Nonetheless, the most popular implementations are, indeed, **interpreted**.
+More specifically, CPython executes Python code in two steps:

-1. "Compile" the source code into a Python-specific lower level code (`*.pyc`, stored in `__pycahce__`), called "bytecode".
+1. "Compile" the source code into a Python-specific lower level code (`*.pyc`, stored in `__pycache__`), called _bytecode_.
-1. Execution by the Python Virtual Machine.
-Essentially, an infinite evaluation loop containing a switch over all possible bytecode instructions.
+1. Execute the bytecode by the Python Virtual Machine.
+This is an infinite evaluation loop that goes over all the lines, containing a switch over all possible bytecode instructions.

-Note that the "compilation" step is quite different from what it would involve for a so-called compiled language, like C or C++.
-For the latter, we would end up with an independent executable.
-Furthermore, CPython's puts emphasis in quickly executing the code.
+Note that I wrote compilation in quotes, to mean that it is qualitatively different from what happens with so so-called compiled languages, like C or C++, in which a standalone executable is produced.
+Another difference is that CPython's seeks to execute the code as soon as possible.
 Hence, it spends little time in optimizing the executable.
-On the other hand, compilation in C/C++ can take a significant amount of time, as these optimizations take place.
+In contrast, C/C++ compilers spend a significant amount of time carrying optimizations.

-## Python types
+# Python types

-The Python interpreter comes with some predefined types:
+The Python interpreter comes with some **predefined types**.
+They are:

 - Numeric Types (`int`, `float`, `complex`)
 - Boolean Type (`bool`)